Accredited Online Diagnostic Medical Sonography Schools

 Graduates of the program will learn to communicate effectively, work collaboratively, and demonstrate the ability to think critically and rationally for analyzing and researching a problem and proposing potential solutions.

-Kettering College offers an online bachelor of science in diagnostic medical sonography degree completion program for students who already have an AS degree in sonography.
+Kettering College offers an online bachelor of science in diagnostic medical sonography degree completion program for students with an AS degree in sonography.

 Graduates will be able to demonstrate critical thinking and reasoning ability skills, professional and compassionate care for patients and others, and technical competence as diagnostic medical sonographers.